This post is for new bloggers who want to learn how to choose a WordPress theme wisely.

 By paying attention to these 11 things, you will surely come up with a great theme for your blog.

 Before I conclude, I would like to list some of the benefits of having a suitable theme.

 A good theme can help you achieve…

 - Decrease the bounce rate

-And also don’t forget to share this post with someone who is struggling to find an appropriate theme for.
+And also don’t forget to share this post with someone who is struggling to find an appropriate theme.

-Do you have any question? speak your thoughts… (I read all comments!)
+Do you have any questions? speak your thoughts… (I read all comments!)